Azad77/backup_hashnode/ckqc2uvwp0059e7s13t7ubffr.md

 ---

 If you're looking to create QGIS plugins, then you've come to the right place!
-In this step-by-step guide, we'll show you how to create your own plugin by creating essential files such as metadata.txt and [mainPlugin.py](http://mainPlugin.py), as well as how to use Python to create the **init**.py file.
+In this step-by-step guide, we'll show you how to create your own plugin by creating essential files such as metadata.txt and [mainPlugin.py](http://mainPlugin.py), as well as how to use Python to create the [**init**.py](http://init.py) file.
 We'll also walk you through how to install your plugin and provide a tip on using the Plugin Builder to create a template for your plugin.
 Follow these instructions to create your own QGIS plugin and take your GIS analysis to the next level!

-The first requirement for plugins is **metadata.txt**.
+The first requirement for plugins is metadata.txt.

 Use a text editor to create a metadata file: